sdiehl/write-you-a-haskell/000_introduction.md

 different intermediate representations are more amenable to certain optimizations and make various semantic properties of the language explicit.
-These kind of intermediate forms will often attach information about free variables, allocations, and usage information directly onto the AST to make it
+These kind of intermediate forms will often attach information about free variables, allocations, and usage information directly in the AST structure.

 The most important form we will use is called the *Spineless Tagless G-Machine* ( STG ), an abstract machine that makes many of the properties of lazy